by Andrea M. Darcy

 photo by Daria Nepriakhina

-Psychologist John Gottman also discovered, in later research with his partner Julia Gottman, that if you take even a 20-minute break after a tough discussion to stop talking and just read magazines?
+Psychologist John Gottman also discovered that if you take even a 20-minute break after a tough discussion to stop talking and just read magazines?
 When you get back to discussing the issues, you will again have access to affection and humour.

 Or just keep asking each other, “What’s the helpful compromise here?”.
 Focus on how the situation moves you forward, not tears you apart.